The Guiding Principles

 Conflicts of interest will be a permanent item at the monthly Board meetings.
 The Director of Corporate is responsible for providing the updates.

-A record of all engagements must be maintained by the Director of Corporate.
-Where the potential for conflict is deemed higher than in the normal course of acting as both arranger and distributor, this must be entered on a register to be kept with the Compliance Officer, and to include the name of the Board member appointed to monitor its progress.
+A record of all engagements must be maintained by the Managing Director responsible for Projects Where the potential for conflict is deemed higher than in the normal course of acting as both arranger and distributor, this must be entered on a register to be kept with the Compliance Officer, and to include the name of the Board member appointed to monitor its progress.

 Personal Account Dealing